joshbegley/nyt-latest/previous.md

 https://nytimes.com/live/2025/06/18/world/israel-iran-trump/us-congress-members-say-gulf-arab-leaders-privately-call-for-eliminating-iranian-nuclear-threat

 **Karen Read Found Not Guilty of Murder in Boyfriend’s Death Outside Boston**\
-`A jury cleared Ms. Read of charges related to the 2022 death of her boyfriend, a Boston police officer, and convicted her only of drunk driving, in a trial that attracted wide attention.`\
+`A jury cleared Ms. Read of charges related to the 2022 death of her boyfriend, a Boston police officer, and convicted her only of drunken driving, in a trial that attracted wide attention.`\
 https://nytimes.com/2025/06/18/us/karen-read-trial-verdict.html

 **Andrea Lucas Defends E.E.O.C.
 Record Under Trump at Senate Hearing**\
 `Ms. Lucas, the acting chair of the Equal Employment Opportunity Commission, is seeking Senate approval to renew her role as commissioner, which is a requirement for her leadership post.`\
 https://nytimes.com/2025/06/18/us/andrea-lucas-eeoc-senate-confirmation.html

-**FIFA displays anti-racism messaging at Club World Cup after backlash**\
+**FIFA displays anti-racism messaging at Club World Cup for one day after backlash**\
 `The messaging was displayed to mark International Day for Countering Hate Speech.`\
 https://nytimes.com/athletic/6435535/2025/06/18/fifa-racism-discrimination-messaging-club-world-cup/